jphp-group/jphp/packager/README.md

 sources:
   - 'src' # add 'src' dir as source directory (for class loader too).

-app:
+includes:
-  bootstrap: 'index.php'
+  - 'index.php' # include php files at start up from sources directories.
 ```

-- Now, you can run `jppm app:run` to run you app.
+- Now, you can run `jppm start` to run you app.
-- And you can run `jppm app:build` to build your app to one executable jar file!
+- And you can run `jppm build` to build your app with launch scripts for windows and linux!